sahilverma3120/codechef/README.md

 # codechef
-This Repo contains All of My Competitive Programming Problem solutions.
+This Repository contains All of My Competitive Programming Problem solutions.
 Including
 Codechef
 Codeforces